Compact Models for Power Semiconductor Devices

 Accurate High accuracy, but with slower simulation time and more difficult parameter extraction.

-Thermal An Accurate model with additional capability to generate dynamic device temperature and thermal characteristics from internal power dissipation and heat sink characteristics
+Thermal An Accurate model with additional capability to generate dynamic device temperature and thermal characteristics from internal power dissipation and heat sink characteristics.
+Only a diode thermal models is available.

 Key to Model Quality Classifications